rupnkrdas/tracker_arc/README.md

 - Option to reset user password using forgot password.
 - Cross platform.

 ## UI/UX Enhancements

 - Implemented glassmorphism in the overall user-interface.
 - Sliding actions to view more options for the habit tiles.
 - Added Haptic Feedback throughout the app.

 ## Planned Features

 - [ ] Authentication using various services like Google, Facebook and Apple.
 - [ ] Clicking the heat map tiles shows the corresponding day’s tasks.
 - [ ] Notification feature to remind users of the pending tasks for the day.
 - [ ] Personalised welcome message for the users once they register with the app through email.
 - [ ] Monthly habit tracker report as a mailing service.

 ## Planned UI/UX updates

-- Animations and sounds to the app based on user interaction.
+- [ ] Animations and sounds to the app based on user interaction.
-- Toggle light/dark mode.
+- [ ] Toggle light/dark mode.

 ## Known Bugs

 - The app crashes if the SIGN-IN button is pressed twice accidentally.

+## Operating System used

+- MacOS

 ## Color Reference

 - ![#607d8b](https://placehold.co/15x15/607d8b/607d8b.png) `Primary Swatch Color: #607d8b`
 - ![#69f0ae](https://placehold.co/15x15/69f0ae/69f0ae.png) `Accent Color: #69f0ae`
 - ![#000000](https://placehold.co/15x15/000000/000000.png) `Background Color: #000000`

 ## Run Locally